owken64/Gungnir/README.md

 # Scale
-Some Language ( that is not superior at programming)
+A Language ( that is not superior at programming)

 How to use

+1.Install Scala (, Java)

+2.Compile files
+scalac Scale.scala Parser.scala

-1.make a script file
+3.make a script file
 e.g.

 var F